u1i/apigeek.net/openai/electricdreams.md

 A man hangs dead from a lamppost, apparently murdered and inexplicably ignored by passersby, after a politician makes a shocking statement encouraging violence.
 When one Philbert Noyce dares to question the situation, he becomes an instant target.

-# Season 2 - AI generated
+# Season 2
+These are AI generated, based on the previous episodes

 ## 1: Escape